Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 The overall learning rate (per step) is calculated by `lrate = batch_size * per_item_lrate`.
 The minimum value it supports for customization is 0.0.

-Properly adjusting the per item learning rate allows fine-tuning of the model’s convergence speed and stability, essential for effective training.
+Properly adjusting the per item learning rate allows fine-tuning of the model’s convergence speed and stability, which is essential for effective training.

 ### Pretrained Weights